Recently Updated on June 23rd, 2021

 In this timer job, SharePoint, or at least the on-premise versions, allowed incoming email.
 So we had the option have having incoming email for every list and library.
 I know I configured it many times.
 Fast forward a few years, and with the timer jobs no longer, we no longer have this option in SharePoint Online.

-There are a few options now in 2018, as a result of this obvious need.
+There are a few options now, as a result of this obvious need.
 We examine some of them below:

 This one I found doing some research, and I felt it was worth pointing out.
 Essentially this boils down to creating a new mailbox on the Exchange server and this app is really just a link to it.
 Which means its really just a mailbox, in a site and doesn’t really cover the scenario of email in a list or more specifically, sending an email to a SharePoint list or library.
 Which really means that you get none of the niceties of metadata, workflow and document management options you get with document libraries and lists: